 - Ideal for swimming when used with the swimming goggle strap clip (included in the Polar OH1+ product package) that you can wear against your temple to measure your heart rate accurately while swimming.

 - Not necessarily accurate in sports where you move your hands vigorously or flex the muscles and tendons near the sensor.

 - Limited ability to accurately measure heart rate through dark or tattooed skin.

 - More likely to be worn incorrectly than a heart rate sensor with a chest strap.

 Polar H10 heart rate sensor with a chest strap

 - Based on reliable and accurate Polar technology for heart rate measurement.

 - Connectivity via Bluetooth Smart with various other devices and software, like mobile apps and other training devices.

-- Have to remember to carry the starp with you and wear it in addition to the wrist unit.
+- Have to remember to carry the strap with you and wear it in addition to the wrist unit.

 - Some experience it uncomfortable around the chest.

-- Requires regular washing to keep the textile strap functional (washing also gradually wears it down, and you'll have replace it with a new one).
+- Requires regular washing to keep the textile strap functional (washing also gradually wears it down, so you'll need to replace it with a new one at some point).